nsidc/polarstereo-reformat/extract/README.md

 ## Requirements

-`extract.pro` requires the Interactive Data Language (IDL), which requires a license to install and use.
+The procedures defined in this directory require the Interactive Data Language (IDL), which requires a license to install and use.

 ## Installation